MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/troubleshooting-recovery-queuing-in-alwayson-availability-group.md

 ### Get baseline rates for redo rate

 During healthy AlwaysOn performance, monitor the redo rate on your busy availability group databases.
 What do they look like during typically busy business hours?
-What do they look like during periods of maintenance, when large transactions drive higher transaction throughput on the system?
+What are these rates during periods of maintenance, when large transactions (index rebuilds, ETL processes) drive higher transaction throughput on the system?
 You can compare these values when you observe recovery queue growth to help determine what has changed.
 The workload might simply be greater than usual.
 If the redo rate is lower, further investigation might be required to determine why.

 ### Workload volumes matter